jeremytammik/tbc/a/2004_cmd_id_key_schedule.md

 Jacob Small, Autodesk Implementation Consultant, chipped in with some new advice on how to control the hierarchy of the schedule in the project browser in the thread on [Key Schedule + Revit API](https://forums.autodesk.com/t5/revit-api-forum/key-schedule-revit-api/m-p/12143666):

 **Question:** I have previously asked about using Revit API to create a Key Schedule and add bunch of new parameters to it.
-That questions is still out here somewhere so I am not going to repeat it here.
-Instead I just manually added bunch of parameters to Key Schedule and moved on to the next task.
+That question is still out here somewhere so I am not going to repeat it here.
+Instead, I just manually added bunch of parameters to Key Schedule and moved on to the next task.
 I was able to access Data Table and add more rows to the data.
 What I am trying to do now, is to fill the cells with data.
 Obviously, there is no clear method for that.